How to choose an online community platform (in 2025)

 Take a look at Circle’s workflow capabilities!

 You want to deliver a high-quality, personalized member experience when you have 20 members AND when you grow to 200?
 Workflows are key.
-Workflows can also be used for weekly digests emailed to members, updates on new members or content, event reminders and recaps, and notifications.

 Look for platforms that offer:

-6. Integration capabilities: Streamlining your tools
+6. Integration capabilities: streamlining your tech stack

+Do you need more than one platform?
 You might have downloadable content on Google Drive, courses on another platform, webinars on Zoom—the list can go on and on.

 Your tech suite is supposed to streamline your business and simplify your life, but the amount of time and energy required to manage, maintain, and connect numerous tools has the opposite effect.